 - Great stock pedals.
 Most stock pedals at our house end up in the donate bin, but not those on the Woom UP.
 These are high quality kids bike pedals.
 They’re nice and thin, offer a wide profile, and have enough pins to keep feet planted firmly on the pedals.

 - Kickstand.
 Interestingly, the Woom UP comes with a kickstand.
-While this might be a nice feature if you’re using the UP primarily as an around-town commuter, it’s nothing but extra weight for those of us using the bike for serious mountain bike.
+While this might be a nice feature if you’re using the UP primarily as an around-town commuter, it’s nothing but extra weight for those of us using the bike for serious mountain biking.
 If that’s you, remove the kickstand right away and save some grams.

 - Stem.
 Like other Woom bikes, the UP has a flip-flop stem.
 This allows you to raise (or lower) the height of the handlbars by flipping the stem.

-A Word To The Haters
+A Word To Skeptics

 There’s so much controversy around e bikes and even more about e bikes for kids.
 If you’re super anti e-bike, I’m probably not going to change your mind, but here are my two cents on the topic regardless.